percy/cli/packages/cli-snapshot/README.md

 ### Sitemap URL

 When providing a sitemap URL, the document must be an XML document.
 For sitemap URLs the `--include` and `--exclude` flags can be used to filter snapshots.
-With a Percy config file, the `overrides` option is also accepted.
+With a Percy config file, the `options` option is also accepted.

 > Tip: Sitemaps can contain **a lot** of URLs, so its best to always start with the `--dry-run` flag